 Control Flow

-So far we have demonstrated basic programs that just do a single task without making any decisions.
-Most (all but the most trivial) programming languages provide constructs for decision making (Conditional Branching).
+So far, we have created basic programs that perform a single task without making any decisions.
+Most (all but the most trivial) programming languages provide decision-making constructs (Conditional Branching).

 C++ provides two forms of branching.
 The "If Statement" and the "Switch Statement" .